 – 3/4 cup either water or chicken broth

 – salt and Chinese white pepper to taste

 – 1/3 pound of linguini or noodles of your choice

 If your lobster was chopped in-store, rinse each piece thoroughly upon getting home.
-Separate the little legs and body from the head, and cut body into segments.
 Try to have similar-sized pieces to aid in even cooking.
-The "brain-like" stuff in the body is the liver, which I personally like and keep, but know most ppl get grossed-out by.
+The “brain-like” stuff in the body is the liver, which I personally like and keep, but know most ppl get grossed-out by.
 Season the exposed meat of the lobster with a little salt and white pepper.

 1) Boil noodles per the package directions and drain (it’s ok to leave a little pasta water to help lessen the sticking).
 Pour into a large plate.